-At business sites, the business site head will be the Information Security Officer.
+The person who responsible for each business site will be appointed to the Information Security Officer.
 An Information Security Promotion Division will also be established, which will deal with personal information protection, information security, management of confidential information, entrance/exit management, and vendor management across all business sites in an integrated manner, as well as implement educational activities to promote a thorough awareness of information management amongst staff members at business sites.

 An Information Asset Manager will be placed in all divisions, and responsibilities will be allocated regarding handling of information assets.

-A similar organization will be established in Group Companies, and there will by mutual cooperation to promote information security across divisions.
+A similar organization will be established in Group Companies, and there will be mutual cooperation to promote information security across divisions.

 Information security promotion >>